 The focus of this thesis is on an other kind of mixed-symmetry states.
 In 1984 Hamilton [Ham84] suggested the first example of a weakly collective 2^+ mixed-symmetry state in vibrational nuclei based on the analysis of E2/M1 multipole mixing ratios.
-Its main experimental signatures is a strong B(M1)-strength to the 2^+1 and a weakly collective B(E2)-strength to the ground state [Pie03].
+Its main experimental signature is a strong B(M1)-strength to the 2_1^+ and a weakly collective B(E2)-strength to the ground state [Pie08].
 In general detecting a transition between two excited states exhibits a challenging task and requires the combination of complementary experimental techniques.
 Hence the knowledge about this mode stayed sparse in the 1980s and 1990s.
 There were only a few examples based on absolute transition strength reported in Refs.
 [Lie88, Ver88, Van95, Gar96, Wie97, Faz92].
-In 2000s the situation changed with the improvement of several experimental techniques like the successful $(n,n'\gamma)$ -reaction which allows to determine the decay pattern of states far off the yrast band.
-The prime example of 2^+ mixed-symmetry states was identified by Pietralla et al. in 9^4 Mo [Fra03].
-Not only the B(M1)-strength is in this nucleus very large - indicating a very 'clean' mixed-symmetry state - but also a multiphonon structure has been observed [Bur07,Fra03] which is formed by the symmetric and the mixed-symmetric 2^+ phonons.
+In the late 1990s the situation changed with the improvement of several experimental techniques which allows to determine the decay pattern of states far off the yrast band [Pie98a, Pie99].
+The prime example of 2^+ mixed-symmetry states was identified by Pietralla et al. in 94Mo [Pie99].
+Not only the B(M1)-strength is very large in this nucleus - indicating a very 'clean' mixed-symmetry state - but also a multiphonon structure has been observed [Pie99, Pie20] which is formed by the symmetric and the mixed-symmetric 2^+ phonons.
 This observation proves that both phonons can be considered as building blocks of collective nuclear structure in nearly spherical nuclei.
-Nowadays a large amount of data about this excitation mode is available [Pie03] as shown in Fig. 1.2 .
+Nowadays a large amount of data about this excitation mode is available [Pie08] as shown in Fig. 1.2.
 All of them are located near closed shells.
 Unfortunately no example in radioactive nuclei has been identified so far.
-This can be traced back to the difficulties in measuring the B(M1)-strength.
+This can be traced back to the difficulties in measuring the B(M1)-strength in radioactive nuclei.

-As stressed by Heyde and Sau [Hey86] the properties of 2^+ mixed-symmetry states are directly sensitive the effective proton-neutron interaction.
-Near closed shells one observes a highly exciting phenomena: The structure of both 2^+ phonons contain - besides a collective part - large single particle contributions [Iac06, Iud08].
+As stressed by Heyde and Sau [Hey86] the properties of 2^+ mixed-symmetry states are directly sensitive to the effective protonneutron interaction.
+Near closed shells one observes a highly exciting phenomenon: The structure of both 2^+ phonons contains besides a collective part - large single particle contributions [Iac06, Iud08].
 This opens up the opportunity to study in detail the interplay between collective and single particle degrees of freedom when going from spherical to more collective nuclei driven by the proton-neutron interaction.
-Since usually only two large single particle components - one proton and one neutron - are present one can draw conclusions about shell structure and the strengths of the proton-neutron interaction investigating the configuration mixing between these large components.
-The B(M1)-strength between the MSS and 2^+1 and the g-factors of both states are excellent experimental observables for measuring the degree of mixing.
-This is highlighted by comparing the 2_1^+ and MSS structures in 92 Zr and 94 Mo.
+Since usually only two large single particle components - one proton and one neutron - are present, one can draw conclusions about shell structure and the strength of the proton-neutron interaction investigating the configuration mixing between these large components.
+The B(M1)-strength between the MSS and 2_1^+ state and the g-factors of both states are excellent experimental observables for measuring the degree of mixing.
+This is highlighted by comparing the 2_1^+ state and MSS structures in 92 Zr and 94 Mo.
 Since 92 Zr lies at a proton subshell gap (Fig. 1.4) the proton two-quasiparticle state is located at much higher energy causing a drastically larger energy difference between the lowest proton and neutron two-quasiparticle configurations than in 94 Mo.
-As a result the proton-neutron interaction mediates in 92 Zr a smaller configuration mixing than in 94 Mo resulting in a smaller B(M1)-strength and a negative g-factor of the 2_1^+ [Fra03, Fra05].
+As a result the proton-neutron interaction mediates in 92 Zr a smaller configuration mixing than in 94 Mo resulting in a smaller B(M1)-strength and a negative g-factor of the 2_1^+ state [Fra03, Fra05].
 Clearly, 2^+ mixed-symmetry states constitute a very fine probe for exploring nuclear structure, sensitive to tiny shell effects and the detailed strength of the proton-neutron interaction.